-You can overdose on ibuprofen.
-You should always take it exactly as directed on the label or as recommended by your doctor.
+You should always take ibuprofen exactly as directed on the label or as recommended by your doctor.

 If you think that you or someone you know has overdosed on ibuprofen, contact your local poison center or your local emergency services.
 In the United States, you can reach the poison center by calling 1-800-222-1222.

-Ibuprofen is an over-the counter nonsteroidal anti-inflammatory drug (OTC NSAID) used to treat inflammation, fever, and mild pain.
-The medication is used by millions to treat:
+Ibuprofen is an over-the-counter nonsteroidal anti-inflammatory drug (OTC NSAID) used to relieve inflammation, fever, and mild pain.

 Some brand names for ibuprofen are: